Kiriki-liszt/Sky_Blue_EQ4/README.md

 This makes mixing choices hard as it boosts, sound become 'better' because of the that gain increase.
 I just want to hear what I do.

-And maybe because of this characteristic, the PA version recreated that 'gain increase as boosting' by blending in Original signal.
-This makes diffrence when boosting, Q for other band gets smaller, losing it's shape.
-Another thing that I noticed is the low end is not going to -inf at 0 Hz.
+Another thing that I noticed in plugin versions is that the low end is not going to -inf at 0 Hz.
 These does not happen with original gear, for example Maag EQ4M at Sound on Sound review of it.

 So, I designed my EQ in strictly Parallel topology with no input signal blended in, and without getting gain increase schema.